-Climate risk becomes real when it is visible.
+Climate risk becomes real when it's visible.
 Sea-level records make one consequence of warming tangible; emissions data points to the systems where action has leverage.
-Put together, they turn a broad climate problem into a practical transition question.
+Put together, they turn a broad climate problem into a practical transition question — and the key is resisting the urge to treat every country and every sector as though it faces the same one.

 Risk has a measurable trend

-The sea-level record does not move in a straight line month to month.
+The sea-level record doesn't move in a straight line month to month.
 Weather, seasons and measurement noise all matter.
 But the long-run trajectory rises through the record, making the underlying risk visible even as short-term variation continues.
+That's a useful starting point for policy: consequences here aren't abstract, and they accumulate over time whether or not anyone's watching closely.

 Emissions reduction has clear leverage points